crispy8290/Kalaha/README.md

 *Special First Turn*
 The very first move in a new game will prompt the opponent to steal the move as their own first move.
 This is a game-balancing feature as in a perfect game, the starting player will always win.

-Player1's first move: index 1, Player2 is prompted to steal move
+E.g. Player1's first move: index 1, Player2 is prompted to steal move
 ![Screenshot 2022-12-11 231041](https://user-images.githubusercontent.com/92837310/206958928-07e6d434-d8b1-4a7c-84f2-ca03f54fb1cb.png)

 *Winning the Game*